SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

   ```
 -->

-`DiceGameTracker` implements all three methods required by `DiceGameDelegate`.
+`DiceGameTracker` implements all three methods required by `DiceGame.Delegate`.
 It uses these methods to keep track of the number of turns a game has taken.
 It resets a `numberOfTurns` property to zero when the game starts,
 increments it each time a new turn begins,